christinec-dev/PHP_Minis/README.md

 # PHP_Minis
-This repository contains mini, basic PHP projects.
+This repository contains mini, basic PHP projects that I did in my spare time.

 In this repository you will find the following:
 - Chess Board  (Front-End Only)